Moyinolu-sam/Moyin-Excel-Project/README.md

  - what products have the highest average rating.
  - Comparing the average actual price with the average discounted price.
  - What is the distribution of product rating.
- - What is the number of product per priice range.
+ - What is the number of product per price range.